 ALIGN is offered by Marlboro College in partnership with the Sparks Center of Ithaca, New York, and provides structured and unstructured opportunities for mission-driven leaders to renew their sense of purpose and engagement.
 The three-month program includes:

-- Creative, bountiful, slow-cooked meals prepared by master chefs devoted to the use of food to facilitate community
+- Creative, bountiful, slow-cooked meals prepared by chefs devoted to the use of food to facilitate community

 - Facilitated peer support processes within the full cohort and with a partner